MurphyPone/murphypone.github.io/src/content/ml-4.md

 ## <a name="ch7.3" class="n"></a> 7.3 The Backward View of $TD(\lambda)$

 This section defines $TD(\lambda)$ mechanistically to show that it can closely approximate the forward view.
 The _backward_ view is useful because it is simple both computationally and conceptually.
-Whereas the forward view is not directly implementable because it is acausal, using at each step knowledge of what will happen many steps later, the backwards view provides a causal, incremental mechanism for approximating the forward view.
+Whereas the forward view is not directly implementable because it is a causal, using at each step knowledge of what will happen many steps later, the backwards view provides a causal, incremental mechanism for approximating the forward view.
 In the online case, it achieves the forward view exactly.

-In the backward view of $TD(\lambda)$, there is an additional memory variable associated with each state: the _eleigibility trace_, denoted as a random variable $E_t(S) \in \mathbb R^+ \forall s \text{ at } t$.
-On each step, the eligibility traces of all non-visted states decay by $\gamma\lambda$:
+In the backward view of $TD(\lambda)$, there is an additional memory variable associated with each state: the _eligibility trace_, denoted as a random variable $E_t(S) \in \mathbb R^+ \forall s \text{ at } t$.
+On each step, the eligibility traces of all non-visited states decay by $\gamma\lambda$:

 $E_t(s) = \gamma\lambda E_{t-1}(s), \quad \forall s \in \mathcal S, s \neq S_t$, where $\gamma$ is the discount rate, and $\lambda$ becomes a _trace-decay parameter_.